DFE-Digital/bat-design-history/app/posts/register-of-training-providers/2025-12-11-managing-api-and-support-user-accounts.md

       src: edit-user--success.png
 ---

-We added a way for the support team to limit access to the service for API users.
+We added a way for the support team to manage user accounts and control access to the service for both API users and support users.

+## Why we did this

+With the introduction of the API, we needed to distinguish between two types of users:

+- **Support users** - DfE staff who need to sign in to the service interface to manage training provider data
+- **API users** - systems and applications that access training provider data programmatically through the API

+API users should only access data through API endpoints and do not need access to the web interface.
+By distinguishing between these user types, we can:

+- prevent API-only accounts from accessing the full service interface
+- allow the support team to manage both types of users in one place
+- control who can create and manage API clients
+- ensure appropriate access levels for different use cases

 ## What we changed

 We have:

-- renamed the section from “Support users” to “Users”
+- renamed the section from "Support users" to "Users"
-- added a question – “Is the account an API user” –  to distinguish API users from support users
+- added a question – "Is the account an API user?" – to distinguish API users from support users
-- added status tags to the users list
+- added status tags to the users list to show whether an account is active or inactive

-We made these changes to support the introduction of the API and API clients.
-We do not want API-only users to have access to all service features.
+### Access restrictions for API users

+API users have limited access to the service.
+They can:

+- authenticate using their account credentials
+- access training provider data through API endpoints
+- create and manage API clients (if they have the appropriate permissions)

+API users cannot:

+- sign in to the web interface
+- view or use any pages in the service
+- manually edit training provider data through forms
+- access the support user administration area

+This ensures that API-only accounts are used solely for programmatic access and cannot be misused to access the service interface.

+### Who can create API clients

+We restrict who can create API clients to DfE users only.
+This allows us to:

+- maintain control over who accesses training provider data through the API
+- ensure proper governance and oversight of API usage
+- track and audit all API client creation and usage

-We also restrict who can create API clients to DfE users only.
-We may change this policy in the future to allow third-party users to access training provider data.
+We may change this policy in the future to allow third-party users to access training provider data through the API.

 ## How it works